Gristydesigns/elegance-salon/README.md

-###UX
+### UX

-###Ideal customer:
+### Ideal customer:

 - Customers using this site to purchase their hair products; this income generation is important to the salon.
-- Customers gaining inspiration from the Gallery, wanting to try new designs, colourings, products.
+- Customers gaining inspiration from the hair gallery, clients wishing to try new hair styles, colourings, products.
 - Lives or stays regularly in Ledbury.
 - Wants more from their salon, an idividual experience.
 -
-##Visiors to the Website:
+## Visitors to the Website:

 - Are looking for a local salon.
 - Are looking for a unique experience.
 - Wanting to purchase JOICO products.
 - Wanting to book when they are ready, available 24 hours.

-##This projects helps them achive this through:
+## This projects helps them achive this through:

 - Links to the Salon's appointment website
 - The website has been designed as part of a marketing strategy for the salon to gain new customers, to offer customers to buy products; availability to write weekly blogs.